-Unrestricted Endowments Unrestricted program endowments are essential to maintaining the excellence for which Jewish Studies at Carolina has become known.
-Income from unrestricted endowments are used by the director of the Center to support any number of its activities, including:
+Income from unrestricted endowments is used by the director of the Center to support a number of its activities, including:

 - Faculty and student travel for research, attendance at scholarly conferences and collaborative activities with scholars at other institutions.

-- Visiting scholars from Israel and European universities to offer courses and speak publicly.
+- Visiting scholars from U.S., Israel and European universities to offer courses and speak publicly.

 - Undergraduate student theses, travel and educational experiences.

-- Graduate support funds to recruit and retain advanced students who will be the great Jewish studies teachers and scholars of tomorrow.
+- Graduate support to recruit advanced students who will be the Jewish studies teachers and scholars of tomorrow.